GPT-FL: Generative Pre-trained Model-Assisted Federated Learning: Experiments

+\textbf{Evaluating Client-isolated Fine-tuning against \texttt{GPT-FL} Performance.} To underscore the effectiveness of federation in fine-tuning, we compare the performance of local fine-tuning in isolation against FL fine-tuning.
+We select the VGG19 model for the CIFAR-100 dataset to align with Table~\ref{tab:overall_performance}.
+In the isolated fine-tuning scenario, we select 10 clients at random, allowing each to fine-tune the synthetic-data-based downstream model independently with its local data for 500 epochs.
+The average accuracy from these clients is then computed.
+For the \texttt{GPT-FL} setup, we maintain the experimental parameters as per the setups described in Table~\ref{tab:fedgpt}.
+Results are summarized in Table~\ref{tab:local}.
+Additionally, an ablation study detailed in Appendix~\ref{distribution} investigates the impact of distribution drift in synthetic data on \texttt{GPT-FL} performance, highlighting its effectiveness under varied data distributions.

+The results show that fine-tuning in isolation at the client level yields significantly lower accuracy compared to the \texttt{GPT-FL} approach, which fine-tunes synthetic-data-based downstream models federatively using private data.
+The primary reason for this disparity is the limited amount and skewed label distribution of the local data available to each client, which is insufficient for individually tuning the model to achieve optimal performance.
+These findings clearly demonstrate the value of FL in fine-tuning, especially given the limitations of local data in terms of volume and diversity.

-\textbf{(2) What benefits does \texttt{GPT-FL} bring?}
+\textbf{(3) What benefits does \texttt{GPT-FL} bring?}

-We explore the benefits that \texttt{GPT-FL} provides for custom models that are built on top of downstream models generated from synthetic data.
-Specifically, we want to examine how fine-tuning these downstream models with private data under the FL framework can lead to performance improvements.
-To demonstrate how \texttt{GPT-FL} can be integrated with existing FL server optimizers, we evaluate its performance with both FedAvg and FedOpt as the server aggregator.
+In this section, we want to examine how fine-tuning the downstream models federatively can lead to performance improvements.
+We evaluate its performance with both FedAvg and FedOpt as the server aggregator.
 Our experimental results are presented in Table~\ref{tab:fedgpt}.
+We also conduct experiments demonstrating \texttt{GPT-FL}'s compatibility with existing FL strategies and pre-trained models, confirming that it enhances existing methods without altering their structures.
+Detailed analyses and results are provided in the Appendix~\ref{harmonization} due to space constraints.